 Vestibular Ocular System

-The vestibular system is located within the inner ear and is one of the three balance systems of your body (the other two being vision and somatosensory).
-When disrupted following a concussion injury the following symptoms may present:
+The vestibular system is located within the inner ear and is one of the three balance systems of your body.
+The vestibular system and your eyes work very closely together.
+When disrupted following a concussion injury information may not coordinate properly between the systems and examples of some common symptoms include:

 - Space and motion discomfort